pingzing/pingzing.github.io/content/the-frankenstein-comment-system.md

 A little rough-and-ready, but it'll get the job done.

 Azure Table Storage also only gives you two keys (which are automatically indexed) per entity: a Partition Key, and a Row Key.
-A Patition Key is meant to be unique across some arbitrary collection of elements, which is useful if you want to query against some user-defined subset of elements in a given table.
+A Partition Key is meant to be unique across some arbitrary collection of elements, which is useful if you want to query against some user-defined subset of elements in a given table.
 Then there's the Row Key, which should be unique per entity.

 In my case, I don't really need partitioning–my one-table-per-article design already takes care of that.
 So my Partition Key and Row Key will be the same: a GUID that gets generated when a new comment is added to the database.